akielxd/e46-blog/content/posts/shifter-bushing.md

 First things first, we’re going **under the car**.
 If yours leaks oil like mine did, you’ll be greeted with some *premium baked-on grime*.

 As mentioned before the exhaust is already out so the only things in the way are the **heat shield**, and **driveshaft**.
-With those removedthe shifter assembly is in full view:
+With those removed the shifter assembly is in full view:

 ![Shifter On Car](/images/shifter-bushing/shifter-before.png)